 Local Muralist Tells A Story

-Just as school ended this year, new color bloomed on two Los Altos campuses – public art projects commissioned by school communities to mark ends and new beginnings.
+Earlier this year, new color bloomed on two Los Altos campuses – public art projects commissioned by school communities to mark ends and new beginnings.

 At Covington School, the graduating class sponsored a mural celebrating reading and the California landscape.
 At Egan Junior High, the PTA launched a mural to honor Principal Brenda Dyckman’s 23 years of service.
 Both murals stem from Los Altos resident Morgan Bricca, who has left her mark on schools, civic buildings, shops and local homes around the region.
 Through her business “Murals by Morgan,” she has created hundreds of site-specific works of art.